Defenceman: Parallel Ice (Non-Canonical Saga)

 “Busy isn’t an excuse.
 We’re fixing that this weekend.”

-Asuka exchanges a quiet embrace with Molly—arms around each other, genuine warmth passing between them.
+Asuka exchanges a quiet embrace with Molly, arms around each other, genuine warmth passing between them.

-Rachel and Crystal pile in, and for a moment it’s just chaos—bags getting shuffled, voices overlapping, everyone trying to catch up on three conversations at once.
+Rachel and Crystal pile in, and for a moment it’s just chaos, bags getting shuffled, voices overlapping, everyone trying to catch up on three conversations at once.
 Hanna stays close to Asuka, still learning the rhythms of how we move as a group.

-At the Best Western Plus check-in, the desk clerk gives a slightly raised eyebrow when she recognizes me and clocks the rest of the group, clearly unable to determine if I am dating any of them.
+The desk clerk shifts her attention to me as Tom steps aside, and her eyebrow lifts slightly when she recognizes me and clocks the rest of my group.
 Her eyes flick from Hanna to Molly to Asuka, then back to me, and I can practically see the mental calculations happening behind her professional smile.
-Four guests, Two connecting King Suites, one of them with a Fireplace.
+Four guests, two connecting King Suites, one of them with a fireplace.

 “No, ma’am.
 Not at all.
 Here are your keys.”